Helping Federal Employees and Annuitants Understand Their Benefits

 Explore NOLO's complete estate planning package.

 All expenses are listed on the chart for pre retirement per year and month and again for post retirement per year and month.
 The last column is for calculating what your spouse will have to live on with current expenses after you pass on.
 This is a very revealing analysis.
-You may want to consider running the numbers through a free budget calculator also.
+You may want to running your numbers through our comprehensive budget worksheet

 This person will be living on an annuity of approximately $36,985.
 His total expenses after retirement are $33,835 leaving him with a buffer of just over $3,000 for emergencies.
 If there are unanticipated expenses or increased costs this person will need to be able to tap other retirement savings such as savings bonds, Thrift Savings plan, or other investment income.
 The other option, if you don't have much in your other savings plans, is to continue to work at least part time some where.